MarceloPrado/has-changed-path/README.md

 The action itself is pretty simple - take a look at `entrypoint.sh` ;) .

-Basically, the latest commit SHA is compared with the latest commit in path.
-If they're the same, it means the path was changed and the action output is `true`.
+Basically, we compare the latest HEAD with the previous one using `git diff` command.
+This allows us to effectively detect changes in most cases (squashed merges and merges with merge commit).

-To get the lastest commit in path, we're using `git log -1 --format=format:%H --full-diff $PATHS_TO_SEARCH`.
+The algorithm works very similar with [Netlify's default way](https://community.netlify.com/t/monorepo-and-long-builds/7234/2) way for detecting changes in monorepo builds.

 ## Contribute